What Can You Not Do While On The FMLA| Full Guide?

 The FMLA’s guidelines for calculating compensable hours or work are used to establish whether an employee has accrued the required 1,250 hours of service.

 Under the FMLA, employees can take reasonable unpaid leave for specific family and medical reasons.
 This is to assist people in managing their work and family obligations.
-It also aims to advance equal employment opportunities for men and women and satisfy the legal interests of employers.

 Your ability to take FMLA won’t be affected if you miss work to serve in the National Guard or Reserve:

-The regulations explicitly state that a break in service caused by an employee’s fulfillment of military obligations must be taken into account to decide if an employee has worked for 12 months or has the required 1,250 hours of service.
-This clarifies the protections for our men and women serving in the military.
+The regulations explicitly state that a break in service caused by an employee’s fulfillment of military obligations must be taken into account when deciding whether an employee has worked for 12 months or has the required 1,250 hours of service.

 According to the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), an employee’s hours that they would have worked if it weren’t for their military service count toward the 1,250 hours they must have worked to qualify for the FMLA.